OTHER WORK

 and a few other things...

-As Creative Lead and Author for heritage-based marketing firm, History Factory, Adam has written award-winning nonfiction books for Brooks Brothers, City of Hope, Discover Card, Huntington Bank, Lockheed Martin and Whirlpool, and directed campaigns for companies including 21st Century Fox, Adobe Systems, HarperCollins, New Balance, Pfizer and Vitamix.
-Adam also curates exhibits, builds websites, creates video documentaries and advertising campaigns for some of the most influential companies and nonprofits in the world.
+As Creative Director and Author for heritage-based marketing firm History Factory, Adam wrote award-winning nonfiction books for Brooks Brothers, City of Hope, Discover Card, Huntington Bank, Lockheed Martin, and Whirlpool, and directed campaigns for companies including 21st Century Fox, Adobe Systems, HarperCollins, New Balance, Pfizer and Vitamix.
+Adam also curated exhibits, built websites, and created video documentaries and advertising campaigns for some of the most influential companies and nonprofits in the world.

-Adam's publications have won awards from the Public Relations Society of America (PRSA), American Business Awards (ABA), and Axiom Business Book Awards.
+Adam's work has won awards from the Public Relations Society of America (PRSA), American Business Awards (ABA), Axiom Business Book Awards, and the Shorty Awards.

 In 2000, Adam co-founded the organization MIMA MUSIC, which has grown into an international NGO and 501(c)3 educational nonprofit with a mission to engage and enrich communities through collaborative songwriting.
 MIMA (Modern Improvisational Music Appreciation) has operated in 40 countries worldwide and provides ongoing music education opportunities to hundreds of K-12 students in NYC and Charlottesville, Virginia.